skiphansen/pano_z80/README.md

 Run "Make prog_all" from the top level directory to flash the current .bit file and RISC-V firmware.

+### RISC-V firmware debugging

+The RTL hardware includes a output only UART which can be used for debug output while debugging RISC-V firmware.
+The debug serial port's format is 115200-n-8-1.

+Moderate soldering skills or good clip leads are needed to connect a 3.3V compatible serial port to the LED.
+The LED trace is fairly easy to access, please refer to my [pano_man])https://github.com/skiphansen/pano_man#gpio-joystick-interface) documentation for the location.

+The log.h header includes several macros to make debugging easier.
+Please refer to the source for details.

 ## History
 The inspiration from this project was Grant Searle's [Multicomp](http://searle.wales//Multicomp/) project.
 I bought an Cyclone II dev board shortly after discovering Grant's